 The classic story of a young couple torn apart by war is given an even more tragic makeover in Joe Wright's dreamy romance drama Atonement.

-Based on the 2001 novel by Ian McEwan, the movie tells the story of Robbie (played by James McAvoy) and Cecilia (played by Keira Knightley) through the eyes of Cecilia's younger sister, Briony.
+Based on Ian McEwan's 2001 novel, we see the story of Robbie (played by James McAvoy) and Cecilia (played by Keira Knightley) through the eyes of Cecilia's younger sister, Briony (played by Saoirse Ronan).